 \subsection{Magellan II (Clay) LSDD3C Observations}

 The Low Dispersion Survey Spectrograph (LDSS3C) has gone through several upgrades to make it more sensitive at redder wavelengths.
-The instrument has a f/11 focal ratio and a single CCD detector made up of 2048$\times$4096 pixels or $6.4'\times13'$ (\href{http://www.lco.cl/Members/gblanc/ldss-3/ldss-3-user-manual-tmp}{LDSS3C User Manual}).
-The 8.3$'$ diameter field of view radius of LDSS3C means that 2MASS J00450309-1518437 (Table~\ref{tab:stars}) is the only comparison star we are able to observe simultaneously with LHS 1140.
-We cut our slits 10$''$ wide in the dispersion direction to avoid light losses as seeing and airmass change throughout the night.
+The instrument has a single CCD detector made up of 2048$\times$4096 pixels or $6.4'\times13'$ (\href{http://www.lco.cl/Members/gblanc/ldss-3/ldss-3-user-manual-tmp}{LDSS3C User Manual}).
+The 8.3$'$-diameter field-of-view radius of LDSS3C means that 2MASS J00450309--1518437 (Table~\ref{tab:stars}) is the only comparison star we are able to observe simultaneously with LHS 1140.
+We cut our slits 10$''$ wide in the dispersion direction to avoid light losses as seeing and air mass change throughout the night.
 We cut the comparison star slit 20$''$ long in the cross-dispersion direction in order to capture enough photons to remove the sky background.
 We cut the LHS 1140 slit 30$''$ longer on one side to account for the background star near LHS 1140.
 We also cut a mask for wavelength calibrations, which is identical to the science mask except with slit widths of 0.5$''$ in the dispersion direction.

 We present the alignment of our science mask on the sky in Figure~\ref{fig:ds9regions}.
 The LDSS3C detector suffers from some hot pixels, which can saturate and ruin a spectrum.
-We mark these pixels with a grey-filled rectangle over the LDSS3C detector.
+We mark these pixels with a gray-filled rectangle over the LDSS3C detector.

 Our detector settings are as follows: \texttt{2$\times$2} detector binning, \texttt{Fast} readout speed, and \texttt{Low} gain.
-We find that this allows for a 15.6 s readout time, bringing the duty cycle to 49\%.
+We find that this allows for a 15.6 s readout time, bringing the duty cycle to 46.9\%.
 Gains and readout noise can be found in the \href{http://www.lco.cl/Members/gblanc/ldss-3/ldss-3-user-manual-tmp#section-12}{LDSS3C} user manual.
-Note that the \texttt{Low} gain setting actually refers to the inverse gain, and therefore allows for longer exposure times than the \texttt{High} gain setting.
+Note that the \texttt{Low} gain setting actually refers to the inverse gain and therefore allows for longer exposure times than the \texttt{High} gain setting.
 The full well depth of the detector is 200,000 e$^-$, with a linear pixel response up to 177,000 e$^-$ \citep{Stevenson2016a}.
 Like IMACS, the 16-bit analog-to-digital converter (ADC) of LDSS3C has a saturation limit of 65,535 analog-to-digital units (ADUs), which we do not surpass for all pixels used in the data analysis.